 If America has some legitimate claim to being exceptional — and I believe it does, but generally not in the ways that most Americans believe — then the current situation desperately cries out for all of us to calm down and start thinking about how we might be able to improve things by harnessing that exceptionalism, rather than merely wallowing in how exceptionally upsetting things have now become.

-This is the preface of the brand-new book called EXCEPTIONALLY UPSETTING: How Americans are increasingly confusing knowledge with opinion & what can be done about it by Howard Burton.
+This is the preface of EXCEPTIONALLY UPSETTING: How Americans are increasingly confusing knowledge with opinion & what can be done about it by Howard Burton.

-Visit the book page on our website for other outlets such as KOBO, Google Play and Apple books.
+Visit the book page on our website for more details.